mosman7/Virtualisation/README.md

 ### Tast
 - print first 3 lines from the test.txt - head -3 text.txt
 - print last 10 lines from the test.txt - tail -10 text.txt
-- print last  lines from the test.txt -
+- print last  lines from the test.txt - tail -1 text.txt

 - Research how to use `| pipe` , `grep` and `sort` -
 - pipe - sends the output of one command to another